Dahoas/QDSyntheticData/README.md

 # QDSyntheticData

 This repository serves as the main organizational tool for the [survey paper](https://www.overleaf.com/read/tvvwqwxmqdvf#e3f33) "A Survey of Methods for Generating Quality and Diverse Synthetic Data with LLMs".
 We are collecting papers in [this spreadsheet](https://docs.google.com/spreadsheets/d/1rJuiM-553zsryF5HHWEL0Z7ucPaXSA_x6U9tQo-yaPE/edit?usp=sharing).
 You can find a roadmap for the project on [this](https://github.com/users/Dahoas/projects/7/views/1) Github projects board.
 The board also contains a (tentative) timeline for the project.
+Weekly meeting notes and recordings are housed [here](https://drive.google.com/drive/folders/1Q0Np8xaJgcvqMSt_5PDl-M6MyrfWjtjN?usp=sharing).

 ## Project Description